moeyua/astro-theme-typography/README.md

 ### Comment

-Typography supports multiple comment services, currently supports Disqus, Giscus and Twikoo.
+Typography supports multiple comment services, currently supports [Disqus](https://disqus.com/), [Giscus](https://giscus.app/) and [Twikoo](https://twikoo.js.org/).

+Enable the corresponding comment service by adding the configuration to the config file, when you fill in multiple comment services, only the first service will be displayed.

 #### Disqus